Eldritch Instinct System Reference Document (v0.8)

 Questions

-- Ask a lot of questions like: what is going on in your head?
+- Ask the investigators questions like: What is going on in your head?
 How does that make you feel?
 How do you respond?
 What are you doing?
+What should be done about this?

 - Employ Jason Cordova’s Paint The Scene technique: “if there is an idea, theme, or visual motif that is particularly important for an encounter or scene, ask the players what their characters observe in the scene that reinforces that idea, theme, or motif.”